The Sun in extreme ultraviolet. Image Credit: Wikimedia Commons/NASA, ESA

 This page is devoted to keeping track of how active the Sun is, particularly how strong the solar wind might be.
 In the model of global warming we described in the Global Warming post theme, whether or not the Earth is warming depends primarily on the fraction of the Earth’s surface that is covered with clouds.
 The primary effect of the clouds is to shade and cool the Earth by reflecting back to space incident solar thermal radiation before it can appreciably warm the atmosphere.
 The fraction of cloud coverage is determined by the amount of ionizing high energy cosmic ray charged particles that penetrates the atmosphere.
 There it ionizes particulates that will act as cloud nucleation centers around which water droplets can condense.

-Earth to Sky Calculus, a student group affiliated with Spaceweather.com, periodically launches weather balloons with instruments for measuring cosmic ray intensity in the stratosphere.
+Earth to Sky Calculus is a student group affiliated with Spaceweather.com, which periodically launches weather balloons with instruments for measuring cosmic ray intensity in the stratosphere.
 It has just published a new graph of stratospheric cosmic ray intensity.
-It overlaps the old plot considerably, but adds new months into July, so I am showing both the newest plot and its predecessor below.
+It overlaps the old plots considerably, but adds new months into May 2017, so I am showing both the newest plot and its predecessors below.
 Cosmic ray intensity is plotted in units of microsieverts per hour (uSv/hr), where a microsievert is one millionth of a Sievert, and a Sievert is a derived unit of ionizing radiation dose.
 Notice the data is consistent with global cooling caused by increasing cloud cover.

 The amount of high energy cosmic rays that penetrate the atmosphere is determined in turn by the strength of the solar wind.
 It is well known that an intense solar wind can blow cosmic rays away and keep them from penetrating the inner solar system.
 See Clouds and Global Warming and Solar Power Output and Global Warming.
 For this reason it would be good to keep track of how active the Sun is to determine if we should expect the current period of global cooling to continue.